ernesto1/monochrome/README.md

 more recent versions may have regressions/bugs ([issue 1](https://github.com/brndnmtthws/conky/issues/960), [issue 2](https://github.com/brndnmtthws/conky/issues/979)) that cause the theme to behave erratically.
 Run the command `dnf downgrade conky` until you arrive at this version.

 ### Configuration
-- The [wiki](https://github.com/ernesto1/monochrome/wiki) outlines items that may require configuration in order to customize this conky to your system
+- The [wiki](https://github.com/ernesto1/monochrome/wiki) outlines items that may require configuration in order to customize this conky to your system, ex. device names such as network cards and hard drives
 - If you run a multi monitor setup, you can read on how to configure conky to show on a [particular monitor](https://github.com/ernesto1/monochrome/wiki#multi-monitor-setups)

 # How to run